Integrative-Transcriptomics/TechnicalReport-AssemblyBestPractice/README.md

 ### FastQC readquality

-The FastQC reports revealed mean short read qualities of above 28 for all samples and all read positions and long read qualities of ranging from 12 to 18 for the E. coli and K. pneumoniae reads, 14 to 24 for the old basecaller version S. aureus reads and 14 to 32 for the new basecaller version S. aureus reads.
+The FastQC reports revealed mean short read qualities of above 28 for all samples and all read positions and long read qualities ranging from 12 to 18 for the E. coli and K. pneumoniae reads, 14 to 24 for the old basecaller version S. aureus reads and 14 to 32 for the new basecaller version S. aureus reads.

 ### Depth of coverage across references